 - Council tax

 By budgeting effectively you can ensure that your life is free from the stresses that others experience where money is concerned.

 When it comes to applying for a mortgage, you need to be in a position where you can get the best deal possible.
 Your circumstances will affect the interest rate that you are offered as well as the products available and the deposit amount that you will need.
 Part of budgeting for buying a house starts with getting your credit file in the best place possible.

 There are plenty of tips to consider that can see you boosting your credit score and getting your credit file in a better place.
 Two of the best actions you can take are ensuring that your credit utilisation rate is low and showing that you can maintain monthly payments.

-If you are looking for the best way to build credit to help work towards a mortgage, then what we offer at Wollit is the perfect solution.
+If you want to build credit on your journey towards applying for a mortgage, then what we offer at Wollit could be a useful tool for you.
 The Wollit app allows you to start using our credit building service after signing up, which only takes a few minutes.
-By subscribing at a cost of £6 per month, we will report your monthly payments to all 3 UK credit reference agencies.
+By subscribing at a cost of £9 per month, we will report your monthly payments to all 3 UK credit reference agencies.